prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_frame_rate_get(const wchar_t* name, uint* fps_n, uint* fps_n);
 ```
-This service returns the fractional frames per second as numerator and denominator for a named source.
+This service returns the fractional frames per second as numerator and denominator for a named source. **Note:** Some Sources need to transition to a state of PLAYING before their framerate is known.

 **Parameters**
 * `source` - [in] unique name of the Source to play.